 While floor plans are the best tool for emotionally moving into the home before ever buying it, they provide a very real and rational value – room dimensions.
 Room dimensions and overall square footage should be considered in terms of comparing recently sold prices in the market, as well as current comparable listings.

-Coming in fourth on the list are virtual tours.
+Coming in fifth on the list are virtual tours.
 While 3D virtual tours are often produced to create an emotional response, they also allow a buyer to judge the utility of the space for their needs.
 It’s not just about how the room looks, it’s about how usable the rooms really are.
 Being able to virtually look out a window, stand in a doorway, or walk down a hallway personalizes the experience in a way that is both emotional and rational.

 As humans, emotion will always play a role in major purchases.
 But with the right tools, data, and expertise, you can help your clients base their biggest financial decisions rationally and confidently as well.